 Each browser works in a different way: use the ‘Help’ menu in your browser to find out to change your cookie preferences.
 For information on how to do this on the browser of your mobile phone you should refer to your handset manual.

-Please be aware that disabling cookies completely means that certain personalised features will not then be provided to that user and therefore they may not be able to make full use of all of the website’s features.
+Please be aware that disabling cookies completely means that certain personalized features will not then be provided to that user and therefore they may not be able to make full use of all of the website’s features.

 Some cookies are not set by Fairfax 2015 websites but by other sites which provide a service or functionality on Fairfax 2015 websites.
 These are known as third-party cookies.
 Managing, deleting or blocking these cookies requires you to visit the websites of these third parties.
 Details are provided in the section Third-party cookies.